 You’ve done it, a new customer has found your brand and has decided to pull out their credit card and make a purchase from your brand.
-I want to stress that being an indie clothing brand this is truly no easy feat as your competition is everywhere from big box retailers, to other indie brands to a consumer simply choosing to spend their hard earned dollars on something else.
+I want to stress that being an indie clothing brand this is truly no easy feat as your competition is everywhere from big box retailers, to other indie brands to a consumer simply choosing to spend their hard earned dollars on something else, this means that you have to deliver high quality customer focus standards in order to obtain those customers.
+If you want to know if you’re doing a good job of taking care of your customers, then try customer feedback analytics.
+This helps you manage, measure, and improve customer experience.

 What a customer expects at this point is exactly what they paid for, the t-shirt they selected.
 You could at this point simply fold up the tee, stuff it in an poly-mailer and ship it off hoping that the quality of the print and tee itself will turn that first time customer into a repeat customer, however what I suggest is taking action into your own hands to help increase the odds of this happening and here are some ideas to do just that.